GluuFederation/docs-ce-prod/docs/source/installation-guide/cluster.md

 ## Prerequisites

 ### Ports
-Next ports are used by different components to communicate with their peers at other nodes of a cluster.
-Additional configuration efforts may be needed to ensure they can be reached by incoming connections.
+The following ports are used by different components to communicate with their peers at other nodes of a cluster.
+Additional configuration may be needed to ensure they can be reached by incoming connections.

 |Port| Application| Relation |
 -----|------------- | ---